 - A responsible adult must accompany the patient to the office, remain in the office during the procedure, and drive the patient home.

 - Do not smoke for at least one day prior to the surgery and 4-6 days after the surgery.

 - Do not drive a vehicle or operate any machinery for 24 hours following anesthesia.

 - Plan to rest for the remainder of the day.

 Immediately After the Surgery

-Our goal is to provide you with a safe, pleasant and effective anesthetic.
-In order to do this it is imperative that we have your full cooperation.
-Please fell free to ask or call about any questions concerning your surgery or anesthetic.
+Our goal is to provide you with a safe, pleasant, and effective anesthetic.
+In order to do this, it is imperative that we have your full cooperation.
+Please feel free to ask or call about any questions concerning your surgery or anesthetic.